 A Lecturer in Business Studies Social Researcher Social Policy Consultant/Education Social Influencer Philanthropist/Social Worker

 I was brought up and schooled in a small village in Punjab, Pakistan.
 I completed my early education under the open sky and sitting on rugs on the ground.
 I started learning English alphabets when I was in class 6.
-I was the first person in my family who went to a city for college education and to the UK for higher education.
 In its 132 years of history, I am the first student of my native village school who achieved a PhD degree from a public university in the UK.
 I did the first ever PhD on the issue of out of school children in Pakistan.

 I completed my BA from the Government College Lahore and MA in Economics from the Forman Christian College Lahore – then the two most prestigious institutions in Pakistan.
 I did MSc in International Money, Finance and Investment from Brunel University London and PhD in Social and Policy Studies from Loughborough University, UK.
 I have recently completed a course in Entrepreneurship in Emerging Economies from Harvard Business School, Harvard University.

 During my journey from an open sky school of a remote village to the highly reputed UK universities, I experienced different education systems, teaching and learning cultures, and social interaction with diverse learning communities.
 This understanding helps me in becoming an effective teacher and support tutor in my professional academic career.